karanmandve/VISTA/README.md

 ## 💾 Installation:

-1. Clone the repository: `git clone https://github.com/[YOUR_USERNAME]/vista.git`
+1. Clone the repository: `git clone https://github.com/karanmandve/vista.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Set the flask app environment variable: `export FLASK_APP=vista`
-4. Run the app: `flask run`
+3. Run the app: `flask run`

 ## 📖 Usage:

 1. To create an exam, log in as an instructor and use the "Create Exam" form.
+2. Activate perticuler exam form list which you created.
+3. Generate password for student and give to studnets.
-2. To take an exam, log in as a student and select the exam from the list.
+4. To take an exam, log in as a student and select the exam from the list.
-3. When you have finished the exam, submit your answers and wait for the instructor to grade them.
+5. When you have finished the exam, submit your answers.

 ## 🤝 Contribution: